All grades for this 9-week grading period have been updated

 Free Meals for All Plano ISD Students

-Due to a USDA waiver, all Plano ISD students (face-to-face & School@Home) will receive free breakfast & lunch meals through Dec.
-31 or while USDA funds last.
+Due to a USDA waiver, all Plano ISD students (face-to-face & School@Home) will receive free breakfast & lunch meals while USDA funds are available.
 For curbside pickup locations, schedules & docs you should bring if student is not present, visit http://pisd.edu/grabandgo.

 Hybrid Cohort Split for Students Returning to Campus and for Students@Home